kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 	1. Define `Point` template,
 		- time as each interval's start or end,
 		- flag using `1` as start and `0` as end
+		- if interval1.end = interval2.end, put whichever is end in front of start
 ```
 static class Point{
     int time;